 I organised the wedding myself (except for some awesome help from our marriage celebrant who wrote the script and gave me ideas for what I wanted her to say).
 We spent about $1500 total on the entire wedding!
-Including $300 for a handmade dress.
-That $1,500 included some of the flowers, earrings, a shirt for Art, the marriage celebrant, wedding cake, hairdresser.
+Including $300 for a handmade dress, even though it would have been nice to have a dress from somewhere like https://www.winniecouture.com/, but I loved my homemade dress.
+That $1,500 included some of the flowers, earrings, a shirt for Art, the marriage celebrant, wedding cake, hairfdresser.
 We had over 30 people come to the ceremony.
 Twenty eight of them came afterwards to the ‘reception’ (reception was a huge table booked at our favorite sushi restaurant O’Sushi, a short walk from where we got married at Greenmount beach).
 I did my own make up and nails (yes, can you believe I actually had make up on!).
 Oh, did I forget to mention that I was 7 1/2 months pregnant!
 Probably part of the reason why I felt so hot!

 The DIY Dress

 The dress had to be hand made because I couldn’t find a pregnancy one in the shops and I was HUGE.
 I didn’t want to order one online and I wanted to it to be made from cotton because,,, um… hello… beach wedding… who wants to wear polyester to the beach in the middle of summer?!

 The DIY Photos